qubis741/coding-test/README.md

 # Coding Test

 ## Output of Problem 2: Ordering
-I didn't make API mock and test, because of lack of time due my unexpected personal stuff.
+I didn't make API mock and test and translation (text-handling), because of lack of time due my unexpected personal stuff.
 Other should be done.

 ## How to run
 ### Development env